 Travelling Wave Reactor

-The innovation of the TWR design is that in the center of the core sit rods of enriched uranium (U-235), surrounded by rods of depleted or natural uranium (U-238).
-The U-235 serves as an initiator, kick starting the traveling wave reaction – a slow-moving chain reaction of concentric waves of fission.
-The traveling wave reaction will then slowly convert the depleted uranium to fissionable plutonium.
-Periodically, to sustain the fission reaction, the in-vessel fuel handling machine shuffles the fuel, swapping expired fuel rods from the center of the core for fresh fuel rods from the outer edge.
+The innovation of the TWR design is that in the centre of the core sit rods of enriched uranium (U-235), surrounded by rods of depleted or natural uranium (U-238).
+The U-235 serves as an initiator, kickstarting the travelling wave reaction – a slow-moving chain reaction of concentric waves of fission.
+The travelling wave reaction will then slowly convert the depleted uranium to fissionable plutonium.
+Periodically, to sustain the fission reaction, the in-vessel fuel handling machine shuffles the fuel, swapping expired fuel rods from the centre of the core for fresh fuel rods from the outer edge.

 The reactor themselves will 16m long, 4m in diameter 417 MWh LCOE of $85 MWh.
 So UK Govt have tipped in £250m.
 Hope to have the first site in 2032 and have another 16 at about £2.5b each.

 But still no suggestion on how to deal with the waste.

 Radiant Nuclear is developing a microreactor that they call the “world’s first portable, zero-emissions power source.”
 The idea for the microreactor, called Kaleidos, stems from CEO Doug Bernauer’s time working at SpaceX, where he was tasked with devising methods for producing enough power on Mars to allow future colonies to survive and also travel between Earth and the red planet.
 They have raised some money.
 See YouTube

 China, whose nuclear energy production is up 400% since 2011, plans to spend $440 billion on 150 new plants by 2035.
 The 200-gigawatt plan would produce enough power for more than 260 million people.
 And amidst the European gas crisis,

 France has backed off plans to close 14 nuclear plants